mtb-archaeology/lbnl.xrf.data/README.md

 ## License

 This project is available for free under a [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license](https://creativecommons.org/licenses/by-nc/4.0/).
+See the LICENSE file for details

 ## Acknowledgments